-- 5.38 European Council Directive 96/29/Euratom of 13 May 1996 (the Basic Safety Standards Directive)51 requires Member States to ensure that, in advance of being first adopted or first approved, all new classes or types of practice resulting in exposure to ionising radiation are justified by their economic, social or other benefits in relation to the health detriment they may cause.
-This process is known as Regulatory Justification and the Secretary of State for Energy and Climate Change has decided, after public consultation, that two nuclear reactor designs, Westinghouse's AP-1000 and Areva's EPR, should be Justified52. - 5.39 The Government believes that the regulatory regime will effectively limit and minimise the radiation dose and release of radioactivity from new nuclear power stations, until they have been fully decommissioned, to very low levels, and that the health detriments associated with the operation of new nuclear power stations will be very low.
+- 5.38 Before the UK can adopt any new class or type of practice involving the use of ionising radiation, it must first be 'Justified', i.e. it must be demonstrated that any benefits resulting from its introduction outweigh the associated health detriment.
+European Council Directive 96/29/Euratom of 13 May 1996 (the Basic Safety Standards Directive)45 requires Member States to ensure that, in advance of being first adopted or first approved, all new classes or types of practice resulting in exposure to ionising radiation are justified by their economic, social or other benefits in relation to the health detriment they may cause.
+This process is known as Regulatory Justification and the Secretary of State for Energy and Climate Change is the Justifying Authority46. - 5.39 The basic safety standards for the protection of the workforce and general public against the dangers of ionising radiation set out in the Directive are further enforced before, during and after operation of nuclear power stations, including the management and disposal of waste by the UK's regulatory framework.
+This aims to reduce potential health impacts to acceptable levels and ensure that radiation doses are within internationally agreed limits.